ganrad/aks-aspnet-sqldb-rest/README.md

     It will take approx. 20 minutes to download the image (Size ~ 10+ GB).
 Take a coffee break.
     ```
+    # This command will take approx. 20 mins to download the VSTS build agent container image
     $ docker pull microsoft/vsts-agent
+    #
     $ docker images
+    #
     ```

 2. Generate a Azure DevOps (VSTS) personal access token (PAT).